Thesis Committee Member(s)

 The online module overall summary scores were more effective than textbook review (p <0.005 at 0.007), equivocal for procedural performance, safety, and infection prevention, yet superior in communication (p<0.05 at 0.008) and teamwork (p<0.005 at 0.024) as scored by the LCAT.
 This project provides a framework for future NNP procedural assessment.

 Date of Award

 © Carol Wallman

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Wallman, Carol M., "Comparison of Neonatal Nurse Practitioner Needle Thoracostomy Procedural Competency After Completion of an Online Module Or Standard Textbook Review" (2013).
-All Regis University Theses.
+Student Publications.
 207.